oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 ## Create The Spring Boot Resource Server

 To bootstrap the Spring Boot resource server project, you will use [the Spring Initializr](https://start.spring.io/).
 It's designed to help developers quickly configure and generate Spring Boot projects.
-There's [a great web interface](https://start.spring.io/) that's you should take a look at.
+There's [a great web interface](https://start.spring.io/) that you should take a look at.
 However, in this project, you're going to use the REST interface to download a pre-configured project.

 This project will have both a Vue client and a Spring Boot server project, so you may want to make a parent directory called something like `Spring Boot SPA`.
 Use the following command to download and extract the starter project in the parent directory.